 HTTP (HyperText Transfer Protocol) is a set of rules describing the interaction of work units during data transfer.
 Initially, it was used for sending documents html; now, with the help of HTTP protocol, data in different formats are transferred on the Internet.

 HTTP is only for data transfer, not for encryption and privacy.
-HTTP coding mechanisms are not designed to hide data, and password and user login are transmitted without encryption.
+Hypertext Transfer Protocol coding mechanisms are not designed to hide data, and password and user login are transmitted without encryption.

 An extension to the HTTP protocol, HTTPS, was created to make the data transfer more secure.
 In fact, it’s a merger of two protocols – HTTP and SSL.